gravitational/teleport/docs/README.md

 ### Who Built Teleport?

-Teleport is built by [Gravitational Inc](https://gravitational.com).
-We created Teleport by borrowing from our previous experiences at Rackspace.
-It has been extracted from the [Gravity](http://gravitational.com/vendors.html), our system for deploying and remotely managing SaaS applications running in many cloud regions or even on-premise.
+Teleport was created by [Gravitational Inc](https://gravitational.com).
+We have built Teleport by borrowing from our previous experiences at Rackspace.
+It has been extracted from the [Gravity](http://gravitational.com/vendors.html), our system for helping our clients to deploy and remotely manage their SaaS applications into many cloud regions or even on-premise.

 Being a wonderful standalone tool, Teleport can be used as a software library enabling trust management in a complex multi-cluster, multi-region scenarios across many teams